Josh-XT/ytextract/README.md

 ### Installation

 ytextract requires an installation of Python 3.7 or greater, as well as pip.
 (Pip is typically bundled with Python [installations](https://python.org/downloads).)
+If installing from source, git is also required.

 To install from PyPI with pip: